atriple/auto-frs/README.md

 ## Disclaimer

-Use it at your own risk.
+- Use it at your own risk.
+- People will be sour at you if you use this 🤖

 ## License